bfemiano/newton-raphson-interest-analytic/README.md

 Since SQLlite doesn't have list datatypes, we can instead use a delimited string with group concat.

-Now we have the data in the form we need to calculate the true time-weighted interest growth for every account id using [newton rhapson method](http://www.sosmath.com/calculus/diff/der07/der07.html).
+Now we have the data in the form we need to calculate the true time-weighted interest growth for every account id using [newton raphson method](http://www.sosmath.com/calculus/diff/der07/der07.html).